Skip to main content

 4. Resting with slight upper-body elevation

-Some people find that resting with the upper body slightly raised can ease pressure around the chest.
+It is recommended that you rest with the upper body slightly raised and lying on your back to ease pressure around the chest.
 Extra pillows or a wedge pillow may assist with this position.

 5. Taking prescribed pain relief as directed